old-games/WizardryVI-ru/documentation/facts-and-spoilers.md

 around the Sleep spell cast by the Lute, with a nod to the Bless spell cast by the Angel's Tongue.
 Always having a Bard in the early game and midgame makes those phases of the game much easier.
-Bards also have good resistances (identical to a Thief's), access to the Mage spellbook, and can equip many mid- level weapons and armor (similar to a Thief).
+Bards also have good resistances (identical to a Thief's), access to the Mage spellbook, and can equip many mid-level weapons and armor (similar to a Thief).
 Bards also gain experience relatively fast for a fighter-caster hybrid.
 On the other hand, Bards don't have many hit points; they actually have fewer than Priests or Alchemists.
 Monsters become quite resistant to Sleep by the late game, and you should have